spyysalo/s800-revision-docs/index.md

 * Common names like __human__, __goat__, __horse__, and __rats__ should be __always__ annotated.
 * __crab__ is an infraorder containing 850 species, so it should be annotated only if higher taxonomic levels are annotated in general.
-* The role in which common species names are mentioned should __not__ be taken into account and all species names mentions should be annotated (e.g. "rice" mentioned as food or "tobacco" as cigarettes should still be annotated).
+* The role in which common species names are mentioned should __not__ be taken into account and all species names mentions should be annotated (e.g. _rice_ mentioned as food or _tobacco_ as cigarettes should still be annotated).
 * Genus or higher level mentions (e.g. Arabidopsis, yeast) should only be annotated as the real taxinomic level (i.e. genus, phylum) and not as synonyms of species names. (e.g. this annotation should be removed in the reannotated version, or assigned the genus taxid)

 ~~~ ann